mrasap/kubernetes-from-docker/README.md

 # kubernetes-from-docker
-Demo app to connect to a kubernetes cluster from within a docker container
+Demo app to connect to a kubernetes cluster from within a docker container.

+The use-case is to be able to deploy helm charts on a kubernetes cluster from any pipeline.
+In my case, my university runs gitlab on a private server and I am therefore not able to use the kubernetes operations that gitlab has to offer.
+Instead, I spin up this docker image to connect to my kubernetes cluster and operate from there.

 This app expects a flask-kubeconfig.yaml file containing the credentials from your kubernetes cluster.